This is a list of Freedom Online Coalition documents that are available for download.

 The Nairobi Terms of Reference

-Adopted at the annual conference in Nairobi in 2012, these Terms of reference of the Freedom Online Coalition build on the founding principles of the Coalition and the developments of previous annual conferences.
+These Terms of Reference have now been updated, in the Stockholm Terms of Reference.
+Adopted at the annual conference in Nairobi in 2012, these Terms of reference of the Freedom Online Coalition built on the founding principles of the Coalition and the developments of previous annual conferences.

 The Founding Declaration - Freedom Online: Joint Action for Free Expression on the Internet